jacksund/simmate/docs/full_guides/overview.md

   D --> E[Extras];
 ```

-!!! tip
-    Advanced topics are situated at the end of each section.
-Unlike the
-    getting-started guides, you do **not** need to complete a section before
-    proceeding to the next one.

-### Python Modules
+### Source Code

-`simmate` is the base module, housing all the code that our package operates on.
+For our python modules, `simmate` is the base module, housing all the code that our package operates on.
 Each subfolder (or Python "module") provides detailed information about its contents.

 These modules include: